mah0001/metadata-editor-docs-v2/documenting_geographic.md

 A Feature Catalogue defines the types of features and their attributes used in a dataset.
 It describes the content and structure of geographic features, enabling consistency, interoperability, and understanding when sharing or using data.

 - **`Name`** The official title or name of the feature catalogue.
 The purpose is to identify the catalogue referenced or used by the dataset.
 Example: "Topographic Features Catalogue v2"
 - **`Scope`** Describes the subject or domain covered by the feature catalogue.
 The purpose is to clarify the thematic or spatial extent, or the application domain (e.g., marine data, cadastral data).
-Example: "Hydrographic data for coastal management"
+Example: "Hydrographic data for coastal management".
 - **`Fields of application`** Describes the subject or domain covered by the feature catalogue.
 The purpose is to clarify the thematic or spatial extent, or the application domain (e.g., marine data, cadastral data).
 Example: "Hydrographic data for coastal management".
 - **`Version number`** The identifier for the specific version of the feature catalogue.
 The purpose is to ensure clarity when multiple versions exist; essential for version control and traceability.
 Example: "2.1".
 - **`Version date`** The date the version of the feature catalogue was published or became effective.
 The purpose is to indicate the timeliness of the catalogue.
 Example: "2023-11-01" (date should be entered in ISO 8601 format).